How a Balance Transfer Can Help You Pay Off Holiday Debt

 What’s even more impressive, you’ll earn 5 percent cash back on certain everyday spending categories that rotate every quarter, plus 1 percent on everything else.

 The card’s 0 percent APR promotion is nothing to sniff at either.
-You’ll get 15 months with no interest for both balance transfers and new purchases.
+You’ll get 15 months with no interest for both balance transfers and new purchases, then a variable APR of 16.99-25.74%.
+Balance transfer fee is 3% of the amount transferred, $5 minimum.
 The card has no annual fee, but it does charge a 5-percent balance transfer fee.

 Longest promotion on purchases and transfers: Citi Simplicity®